Learning Protocols

 By Day 21, you will have rewritten your muscle memory.
 This schedule works because it is universal—it covers the fundamental geometry required for all legibility.

 If you haven't already, save the schedule image to your phone and start Day 1 today.
+If you want to identify your specific error patterns before starting, try the free AI handwriting analysis to get a personalized assessment.

-ENGINEERING APPROACH
+PERSONALIZED APPROACH

 Want to Accelerate the Process?